Travancore: 19th and early 20th centuries

-In Travancore, the caste system was more rigorously enforced than in many other parts of India up to the mid-1800s.
+The caste system was enforced more rigorously in Travancore than in many other parts of India up to the mid-1800s.
 The hierarchical caste order was deeply entrenched in the social system and was supported by the government, which transformed this caste-based social system into a religious institution.

-In such a context, the belief in Ayyavazhi, apart from being a religious system, served also as a reform movement in uplifting the downtrodden of society, both socially and religiously.
+In such a context, the Ayyavazhi religious sect served also as a reform movement in uplifting the downtrodden of society, both socially and religiously.
 The rituals of Ayyavazhi constituted a social discourse.
 Its beliefs, mode of worship, and religious organisation seem to have enabled the Ayyavazhi group to negotiate, cope with, and resist the imposition of authority.
-The hard tone of Vaikundar towards this was perceived as a revolution against the government.
-So King Swathi Thirunal Rama Varma initially imprisoned Vaikundar in the Singarathoppu jail, where the jailor Appaguru ended up as a disciple of Vaikundar.
-Vaikundar was later set at liberty by the King.
+The hard tone of the sect's founder, Ayya Vaikundar, was perceived as a revolution against the government.
+In response, King Swathi Thirunal Rama Varma initially imprisoned Vaikundar in the Singarathoppu jail, but later set him at liberty.
+Vaikundar's jailor, Appaguru, ended up becoming his disciple.

 Travancore's postal service adopted a standard cast iron pillar box, made by Massey & Co in Madras, similar to the British Penfold model introduced in 1866.
 This Anchal post box is in Perumbavoor.